The Swamp Stomp,

 Finally, the moment we had all been waiting for arrived: Puppet and Mad Mex stepped onto the bar-top and began to brawl.
 Fortunately, it was wider than average, but even so, it wasn’t the kind of surface onto which I would like to be thrown.
 From there, they eventually headed off into the crowd, the fight continuing, and were lost from view – when you’re four feet tall, this tends to happen quite easily.
 We went back to our drinks, imagining the entertainment over.

 But, lo!
 What was this?
 A good 20 minutes later – though concepts like “time” were becoming steadily hazier by now – back came the deadly duo back through the place, still going at it hammer-and-tongs.
 Up onto the bar in front of us once more, Puppet caught Mex across the head with a garbage can lid, then tossed him inside the bin itself and pounded away some more.
 Finally, Puppet got the three-count for the win, to the cheers of the crowd.
-We left soon after, having seen all we needed to see, despite the victor’s enquiry, “Who wants to get drunk with midgets?”
+We left soon after, having seen all we needed to see, despite the victor’s inquiry, “Who wants to get drunk with midgets?”

 Let’s be clear about this: even in our (by now, fairly drunken) condition, we felt nothing but enormous admiration for Puppet and Mex.
 They have what society perceives as a “disability”, and could easily sit around, waiting for government handouts, demanding concessions like the Americans with Disabilities Act, which requires cubicles for shower-dancers in strip-clubs to be wheelchair accessible.
 Some may call it demeaning, but their life lets them tour the country, brawl, get drunk, dance with women on bar-tops, and get paid for it.